 KiwiGrip is a gel that gets its texture from the provided KiwiGrip roller sleeve.
 Your result depends on your technique as well as your application conditions.
 Immediately after rolling out your KiwiGrip gel into a nice uniform pattern, the peaks start to settle under the effect of gravity.
 In warm, arid fast-drying conditions, there is little settling time so the peaks remain tall and sharp with deep valleys.
 In cool or humid conditions, drying time is slow, allowing plenty of settling with rounded peaks, and thicker valley floors.
 Tall sharp peaks offer a superior non-skid but the surface tends to trap dirt.
 Soft rolling hills are easy to keep clean but are not as effective at slip-stopping.
-KiwiGrip right out of the tin at 60° - 70°F (15° - 20°C) is formulated to give a texture in the middle between the an aggressive texture and gentle texture.
+KiwiGrip right out of the tin at 60°F - 70°F (15°C - 20°C) is formulated to give a texture in the middle between the an aggressive texture and gentle texture.

 Avoid application in direct sunlight, which will elevate your deck temperature.
 Warm decks will reduce your working time, making it very difficult to get a uniform texture.
 KiwiGrip may be thinned with water 10% by volume to slow drying in hot and/or arid conditions.